We’ve had questions recently about whether we’re a preferred provider for this fund or that fund.

 What will my out of pocket cost be?

 This is a difficult question to answer accurately.
 We can estimate.
 Each person’s unique insurance policy is the most important consideration.
 We are able to estimate for many funds (the funds listed here).
 If your health fund isn’t listed here, then the best our practice can do is provide you an itemised estimate of our invoice price, but you will need to speak with your fund about the rebate.
 We are advised that we cannot do this for you.

 There is the possibility that at the time the transaction is processed, other entitlement considerations in relation to your policy may vary the amount paid.
 Our invoice price will be the amount charged to you and is not related to the rebate paid.

 Do you offer “no gap” treatments?

 For many funds, it is impossible to know what your rebate will be for a given fee.
 We also don’t know what your particular health fund considers the service to be worth.
 (I’ve asked, they will not provide this).
 This amount varies between funds.
 Some funds will pay a percentage of an amount they view to be fair, others pay up to a ceiling, and other approaches are also used.
-To give you an indication of the absurdity of the situation, Medicare Child Dental, DVA and Queensland Health will pay much more (an amount much closer to the average fee found by the Australian Dental Association) than some funds will pay for the most basic services.
+To give you an indication of the absurdity of the situation, Medicare Child Dental, DVA will pay much more (an amount much closer to the average fee found by the Australian Dental Association) than some funds will pay for the most basic services.

 That’s why we talk about an “invoice” price in our discussions with you.
 That is what we have determined is a reasonable price for the service.
 You have our promise that our fees are set at a fair level and are continually reviewed.